realrate/Causing/README.md

 (effects being always exactly zero by model construction) are carried over and the average hypothesized effects are used as starting values.
 However, effects are estimated by fitting a _linearized_ approximate model using a structural neural network.
-Effects are fitted such that the mean square error MSE between observed endogenous and hypothesized model values is minimized.
-This corresponds to a nonlinear structural regression of Y<sub>3</sub> on X<sub>1</sub>, X<sub>2</sub>
+Effects are fitted by minimizing squared errors of observed endogenous variables.
-using all 200 observations.
+This corresponds to a nonlinear structural regression of Y<sub>3</sub> on X<sub>1</sub>, X<sub>2</sub> using all 200 observations.

 - Mediation effects are shown exemplary for the final variable of interest, assumed here to be Y<sub>3</sub>.
 In the mediation graph the nodes depict the total effect